A Place for Mom

 If your loved one needs a short-term rehabilitative stay in a skilled nursing facility or nursing home, their doctor will likely provide information and recommendations when they prescribe the stay.

 However, if your relative needs help aging safely and would benefit from senior living, there are multiple potential options to pursue.
-While nursing homes offer the highest level of medical care, assisted living and memory care communities can also offer safe, supportive residential environments for aging adults to call home.
+While nursing homes offer the highest level of medical care, assisted living communities can also offer safe, supportive residential environments for aging adults to call home.

-Reach out to one of A Place for Mom’s Senior Living Advisors to discuss senior living options near you, set up tours, and explain long-term care costs — all at no cost to your family.
+Reach out to one of A Place for Mom’s Senior Living Advisors to discuss senior living options near you, set up tours, and work through your budget — all at no cost to your family.

 SHARE THE ARTICLE